State by state: Here’s how much used car prices went up in August - NewsBreak

 Methodology

-iSeeCars.com analyzed over 1.9 million 1-5 year old used car sales in August 2020 and 2021.
+iSeeCars.com analyzed over 1.9 million 1- to 5-year-old used car sales in August 2020 and 2021.
 The average listing prices of each car model were compared between the two time periods, and the differences were expressed as both a percentage difference from the 2020 price as well as a dollar difference.
 The average used car prices in each state were calculated.
 Heavy-duty vehicles, low-volume vehicles, vehicles discontinued as of the 2021 model year, and vehicles with fewer than 4 of the 5 model years for each period were excluded from further analysis.

 About iSeeCars.com